 If you don’t know, admit it.
 Never state as fact a thing you don’t know for sure is true.
 If you do not know the answer to a question, you should simply say “I don’t know”.
 You may feel that this will make you appear ignorant or evasive, but remember that if you try to estimate or guess and are later proved to be wrong, It will look like you deliberately told a lie or that you don’t know what you are talking about.
 Remember that no one knows everything.

-If you or a loved one has been hurt in a motorcycle or auto accident, please call my law firm, the Law Offices of Edward A. Smith, a Sacramento Personal Injury Lawyer immediately at (916) 921-6400 locally or (800) 404-5400 toll-free for advice.
+If you or a loved one has been hurt in a motorcycle or auto accident, please call my law firm, the Edward A Smith Law Offices, a Sacramento Personal Injury Lawyer immediately at (916) 921-6400 locally or (800) 404-5400 toll-free for advice.